How the Phone Book Evolved to a Digital Cell Phone Directory

 Additionally, the internet has become the new way for businesses to advertise and sell their products as well as to people search.
 With the constant innovation of technology, paper phonebooks may seem boring and an item from the past.
 However, that is not an accurate reflection of the phonebook.

-On the contrary, there is an interesting history behind the paper phonebook as well as valuable reason to why it is still created, year after year.
+On the contrary, there is an interesting history behind the paper phonebook as well as valuable reasons why it continues to be produced, year after year.

-And it all started in the year of 1876.
-On March 10th of that year, the telephone was patented by Alexander Graham Bell.
+And it all started in the year of 1876 when the telephone was patented by Alexander Graham Bell.
 Soon after the telephone was patented, naturally the first phonebook was created.

-It wasn’t as professional looking like the phone books we receive on our doorstep now, but it was far more important.
+It wasn’t as professional looking like the phone books we may still receive on our doorstep now, but it was far more important.
+It was a simple, functional, and necessary book that was a symbol of the time’s advancement of technology.

-According to Smithsonian.com, in 1878 the first phone book was published which included only fifty listings and actually had no numbers.
-Not the most efficient piece of cardboard, but a good start.
+Interesting Phonebook History: In 1878 the first phone book was published which included only fifty listings and actually had no numbers.

-After a few decades, the telephone became more popular and far more accessible.
+After a few decades, the telephone became a popular household item and far more accessible.

 The popularity and accessibility of the phonebook ascended along with it.

-In 1886, the first official Yellow Pages were created in Wyoming, and by 1921, Yellow Pages had spread rapidly to areas such as New York and Wisconsin.
+In 1886, the first official Yellow Pages were created in Wyoming and began to spread rapidly across the United States.

 The telephone and the phonebook became like two peas in a pod, and you couldn’t have one without the other.